ACCESSIBILITY

 1) Purchase your own ticket first.

-2) Apply for a Nimbus Access Card.
-If you already have an access card, you can skip this step!
+2) Apply for a Brockwell Live Digital Access Pass.
+If you already have an Access Card, you can skip this step!

 3) Request a Personal Assistant ticket via our Access Request Form

-The deadline for making PA ticket requests is two weeks before the event.
+The deadline for making PA ticket requests is two weeks before the festival.

 Please do not purchase your PA ticket, as we are unable to process a refund for this.